flipacholas/Architecture-of-consoles/articles/game-boy-advance.Rmd.md

 ## Games

-Games are distributed in a new proprietary cartridge format, it's still called **Game Pak** but features a smaller design.
+Games are distributed in a new proprietary cartridge format; it's still called **Game Pak** but features a smaller design.

 ![The new Game Pak design for GBA games [@photography-amos].](gba_gamepak.png){.no-borders latex_width="80%"}